 Remembering that the horse is a hindgut fibre-fermenter and should only eat grass forage, there is no feed-brand finer, in my humble opinion, than the Agrobs Pre-Alpin all-natural, chemical-free, multi-diverse bavarian grass fibre range.

-None of my local feed merchants sell it so I get it online via EquiSupermarket - https://www.equisupermarket.co.uk/nutrition-horse-feed.irc?brand=6000518 who usually deliver within 2-3 days.
+None of my local feed merchants sell the Agrobs range so I get it online via EquiSupermarket - https://www.equisupermarket.co.uk/nutrition-horse-feed.irc?brand=6000518 who usually deliver within 2-3 days.
 If there's a supply issue with the Agrobs, my 2nd choice is the perfectly lovely Thunderbrook brand, who do a nice Meadow Cob.

-Top Tip - to make life easier I actually feed our 3-in-1 VitaComplete all year round which combines our EquiVita, salt and linseed blended into one supplement.
-This saves having the extras in my feedroom to measure in - https://equinatural.co.uk/c/online-shop/mineral-solutions-equivita-and-vitacomplete/vitacomplete-range-our-3-in-1-convenience-range-wi
+Top Tip - During winter and to make life easier, I feed our 3-in-1 VitaComplete which combines our EquiVita with the salt and linseed blended into one supplement.
+This saves having the extras in my feedroom to measure in.

 The above is what I consider non-negotiable, then I add in some extras, just my own personal choice:

-So there we have it: Agrobs Weisenflakes & Leitchgenus chaff, our own EquiVita forage-balanced minerals, micronised Linseed and salt (or VitaComplete for convenience), ACV and their respective herbs.
+So there we have it: Agrobs Leitchgenus chaff, with a handful of Weisenflakes, our EquiVita forage-balanced minerals, micronised Linseed and salt (or VitaComplete for convenience), ALCar, ACV, and their respective herbs etc.